Microhiring Architecture

 As an architectural practice, microservice architecture has been growing in popularity in recent years, this is down to the benefits that it can bring software development teams and the enterprise.

-As software increased in complexity, being able to componentize functional areas in the application into sets of independent (micro) services can yield many benefits, which include, but are not limited to the following:
+As software increases in complexity, being able to componentize functional areas in the application into sets of independent (micro) services can yield many benefits, which include, but are not limited to, the following:

 Microservice Architecture in Action in the Real World